By Vercel Labs

 No. Works with any framework that runs a dev server—Next.js, Vite, Create React App, Rails, Django, etc. Use --script to specify your package.json dev command or --port to connect to an existing server.

-Ctrl+C terminates the dev server, browser, and MCP server simultaneously.
+Ctrl+C terminates the dev server and browser simultaneously.

 Minimal impact. dev3000 observes browser events passively through Chrome DevTools Protocol.
 The only overhead is capturing screenshots on errors and navigation, which happens asynchronously.